Prepared Bartenders Earn More Money

 - Make a list of the bottles they think they will need during their shift.

-Which means, after an initial inventory they can hand the manager a list of what they will need.
-The bartender's preparation must take place before the club starts poppin'.
+Professional and prepared bartenders can estimate how much booze they will need during their shift.
+This means, after an initial inventory, they can hand the manager a list of what they will need.
+The bartender’s preparation must take place before the club starts poppin’.

 Unopened bottles are returned to the manager once the bartender’s shift is over.
 Having the bottle removed from the booze room in advance saves a significant amount of grief during a rush.